 Since temporary tables automatically expire after the session, they provide very cost-effective storage for transient, short-lived data sets.
 The overhead of data protection and recovery mechanisms present in permanent tables is avoided with temporary tables.

 BUT, it is still crucial to explicitly drop temporary tables when no longer needed and tightly control session duration.
 Even though temporary, the storage costs do apply for the table's lifetime.
-For larger data sets, transient tables may provide a more cost-optimized persistent option.
+For larger data sets, Snowflake transient tables may provide a more cost-optimized persistent option.

 Note: These benefits only apply when Snowflake temporary tables are used appropriately.
 They should not be used for data that exceeds the local memory or needs to be widely accessed.

-Practical Examples of Using Snowflake Temporary Tables
+Practical Examples of Using Temporary Tables in Snowflake

 To illustrate how Snowflake temporary tables are used in practice, let’s walk through some common examples.